Italian cruiser Varese: Construction and service

 Varese, named after the Battle of Varese during the Second Italian War of Independence, was laid down by Orlando at their shipyard in Livorno on 24 January 1898, launched on 6 August 1899 and completed on 5 April 1901.
 The ship made port visits to Algiers on 14 September 1903 and Barcelona on 4 April 1904.
 During the 1905 fleet maneuvers, she was assigned to the "hostile" force blockading La Maddalena, Sardinia.
 Varese was present in Athens during the Intercalated Olympic Games in April 1906.
-Together with her sister ships Francesco Ferruccio and Giuseppe Garibaldi, the ship was in Marseilles, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
+Together with her sister ships Francesco Ferruccio and Giuseppe Garibaldi, the ship was in Marseille, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
 Under the command of Prince Luigi Amedeo, Duke of the Abruzzi, Varese was present at the Jamestown Exposition in May 1907.
 The ship was assigned to the Levant from 1 October 1909 to 20 February 1910 and then based at Suda Bay, Crete from 23 August to 20 September 1911.

 When the Italo-Turkish War began on 29 September 1911, Varese assigned to the 4th Division of the 2nd Squadron of the Mediterranean Fleet, together with her sisters Giuseppe Garibaldi and Francesco Ferruccio.
 While her sisters bombarded Tripoli on 3–4 October, Varese appears to have been deployed seaward to provide security for the Italians.
 On 13 October, the three sisters sailed to Augusta, Sicily to recoal.
 The ship escorted two troop transports and a hospital ship on her return voyage several days later.
 On 16 October, she escorted a troop convoy to Homs and bombarded the town after the Ottoman commander refused to surrender.
 Bad weather prevented any landings until 21 October and the ship continued to provide fire support for the Italian troops.

 Varese and Giuseppe Garibaldi were in Tobruk in January 1912 while the bulk of the fleet was refitting in Italy.
 Varese is sometimes credited with participating in the bombardment of Beirut on 24 February 1912, but it seems most probable that this was done by her sisters Francesco Ferruccio and Giuseppe Garibaldi.
 On 18 April Varese and Giuseppe Garibaldi bombarded the fortifications at the entrance to the Dardanelles, heavily damaging them.
 After returning to Italy later that month, Varese began a refit that included replacing her worn-out guns and lasted through mid-June.